DavidThomas-coder/DavidThomas-coder/README.md

 Heya!
 I'm David, recently graduated from @LaunchAcademy in Boston, MA.
 I have over 7 years of SQL experience in data analytics, and I attended Launch Academy to supplement that experience with more direct programming knowledge.

 I was trained in full-stack web development using JavaScript, React.js, Express, RESTful APIs and Node, and I'm excited to keep learning more and building out my skills in both the front and back-end, and I'm excited to hit the ground running in a new industry!
+I'm looking for any entry-level Software Engineer, Data Engineer or Developer roles!

 * 🌍  I'm based in Boston, MA
 * ✉️  You can contact me at [det625@gmail.com](mailto:det625@gmail.com)